 Diesel mechanic schools train the industry’s next great diesel technicians.
 Here in Pennsylvania, as well as in many other states across the country, there are plenty of opportunities for working in automotive and diesel technology around.

 To help you learn more about this exciting career avenue and answer some of your frequently asked questions about attending diesel mechanic school in Pennsylvania, the Automotive Training Center put together the following post.

 What Does a Diesel Mechanic Do?

 Engaged under the hood of big rigs, bulldozers, and buses, diesel mechanics are responsible for repairing and maintaining the larger than life equipment that runs the construction, agricultural, transportation, and marine industries.

 Is Being a Diesel Mechanic a Good Career?

 For those with an interest in engines and repair, becoming a diesel mechanic is a rewarding career that’s on the rise.
 According to the U.S. Bureau of Labor Statistics, the job demand for diesel service technicians and mechanics is growing at an accelerated rate of 12%.
 To compare, the average growth rate for all professions is 7%.

 What’s the Difference Between Diesel and Automotive Training?

-Diesel mechanic training and automotive mechanic training students study many of the same subjects.
+Students who study diesel mechanic training and automotive mechanic training focus on many of the same subjects.
 However, those who enroll in a diesel mechanic program are focused on the specific systems, with an emphasis on diesel engine mechanics.
-Automotive training students will have some skill developed in this area, but wouldn’t be considered specialists.
+Automotive training students will have some skill developed in this area but wouldn’t be considered specialists.